appium/appium/packages/support/README.md

 warn mymodule a warning
 ```

 ### Environment variables

-There are two environment variable flags that affect the way `appium-base-driver` `logger` works.
+There are two environment variable flags that affect the way `logger` works.

 `_TESTING`